mrocklin/blog/_posts/work/2015-02-05-Towards-OOC-Bag.md

     [0, 1, 2, 3, 4]
     [0, 1, 2, 3, 4]

-When we abstractly operate on the large collection
+When we abstractly operate on the large collection...

 {% highlight Python %}
 >>> b2 = b.map(lambda x: x * 10)
 {% endhighlight %}

-We generate new tasks to operate on each of the components
+... we generate new tasks to operate on each of the components.

 {% highlight Python %}
 >>> b2.dask